Winaq: Coalition split

 Ahead of the 2019 elections the alliance split up, forcing the party to run on its own.
 Even so the party was able to muster 3.51% of the vote, granting it 4 seats in the chamber.
 Its presidential ticket with Manuel Villacorta as head and Izabel Hernández as vice-president reached their best result in party history, coming sixth with 5.27% of the vote.
 During his presidential campaign Villacorta focused on corruption, the fight against poverty through wealth redistribution and infrastructure development.

 After the elections the party largely opposed the government of Giammattei and supported the mining protests occurring in El Estor since October 2021.

 Restored left-wing alliance

 On 7 June 2022 party leadership released a statement, concurring with Sandoval's appeal for a new coalition of left-wing forces that can challenge the current governing forces.
 Since the current electoral law favours smaller parties, it has not yet been decided what form this new alliance will take.
 At the end of January, URNG and Winaq made their renewed alliance public and proclaimed Amílcar Pop and Mónica Enríquez as their presidential ticket for the upcoming elections.

 The parties also planned to involve Semilla in their effort to win the mayorship of Guatemala City.
+In 2023, presidential candidate Amilcar Pop stated that Winaq does not propose an "ethnocentric or indigenist" government similar to Bolivia.